Felix-Paetsch/stoff/Short List of Todos.md

 - adding stages
     - customly from another stage
     - at a specific - somehow specified - position, not just the end
+- callback:
+    - do this thing ones that method is exposed

 ## Other
 - Make things work stand-alone w/o (or minimal) foreign exports